Please ensure Javascript is enabled for purposes of website accessibility

 There are six different categories of Ethernet cables available to the public to access the internet.
 Each has different uses, as each was designed for a specific job.
 Here are the six categories and a description of what those cables are used for:

 1. CAT-1 cables are mainly used for the application of telephone lines or ISDN (Integrated Services Digital Network).
+While these cables are considered outdated for modern internet use, they still have limited applications in older communication systems.

 3. CAT-3 cables are often used in alarm systems or as default Ethernet source cables.
+They can also sometimes be found in older office buildings where basic voice communication is still required.

 4. CAT-4 cables are used for networks that only go up to 20 MHz.
+Although they are rarely installed today, they were an important stepping stone in network cable development.

 6. CAT-6 cables are used for high-speed internet at 10GBPS or higher.
+These cables are ideal for businesses, large households, and anyone transferring significant amounts of data on a regular basis.

 Quality First